Islam-Hamdi/qu-student-records-system-DS/README.md

 ```
 1. Insert a new student
 2. Search for a student
 3. Delete a student
+4. Display all students
-4. Exit and save data
+5. Exit and save data
 ```

 All records are stored and retrieved using **object serialization**, allowing the program to persist data across sessions.